Eating disorders - anorexia

 - Ignoring the urge to weigh yourself or check your appearance constantly

-There are no medications specifically approved to treat anorexia.
-However, antidepressants are often prescribed to treat depression that may accompany anorexia.
+There are no medicines specifically approved to treat anorexia.
+Antidepressants are often prescribed to treat depression that may accompany anorexia.
 Your doctor may also prescribe drugs to help with OCD or anxiety.
-Medications, however, may not work alone and should be used in conjunction with a multidisciplinary approach that includes nutritional interventions and psychotherapy.
+However, medicines may not work alone and should be used in conjunction with a multidisciplinary approach that includes nutritional interventions and psychotherapy.

-Selective serotonin reuptake inhibitors -- These antidepressants are sometimes prescribed for people with anorexia.
-Fluoxetine (Prozac) has been studied in people with anorexia and depression, with mixed results.
+Selective serotonin reuptake inhibitors (SSRIs) are antidepressants that are sometimes prescribed for people with anorexia.
+Fluoxetine (Prozac) has been studied in people with anorexia and depression with mixed results.
 In some early studies, it appeared to increase weight and improve mood over several months.
 But in another, it helped relieve symptoms of depression, but did not affect the anorexia itself.

 People with anorexia may not be getting the essential nutrients their bodies need.
-Your health care provider may prescribe potassium or iron supplements, or other supplements to make up for any deficiency.
-He/she may also prescribe cyproheptadine, an antihistamine that may stimulate appetite.
+Your doctor may prescribe potassium or iron supplements, or other supplements to make up for any deficiency.
+They may also prescribe cyproheptadine , an antihistamine that may stimulate appetite.
 In one study, using high doses of cyproheptadine hydrochloride decreased the number of days it took people with anorexia to gain an appropriate amount of weight.

 Nutrition and Dietary Supplements